 The Special New York Employment Rate

-In calculating the Special New York Employment Rate, [School Name] counts graduates/completers as “employed” if they are a resident of New York, and obtained either a full-time position or a part-time position of a least 20 hours per week and:
+(1) In calculating the Special New York Placement Rate, Colorado Technical University counts graduates/completers as "Placed" if they obtained a permanent position that is either a full-time position or a part-time position of at least 20 hours per week, and have completed a minimum of 18 days worked, and:

-- their position was included on the list of job titles [School Name] publishes for which the program prepares them;
+- the position was included on the list of job titles published by the school for which the program prepares them;

-- their position requires the use of skills learned in the their program as a predominant component of the job; or
+- the position requires the use of the skills learned in the graduate/completer's program as a predominant component of the job; or

-- they continued their employment in the same position they held prior to most recently enrolling in the program, if they attest in writing that the training they received enabled them to maintain or advance in their position.
+- for those graduates/completers continuing in a position held prior to enrolling in the program, the graduate/completer attests in writing that the training received enabled the graduate/completer to maintain or advance in the graduate/completer's position.

 Online Programs - Graduation Rate